 Jesus wants us to become like him.
 It’s what “following Jesus” means.
 He was hated because he firmly took a stand against everything that conflicts with the ways of God.

 Remaining in Christ requires faithfulness, trust, and courage.

 To be faithful to him, we have to (there is no other option) pay attention and be aware of what he teaches.
 This is incredibly easy in today’s technologically assisted “age of information.”
 The Word of God is preached in Mass every day, Catholic bible studies abound, and Church writings are readily accessible; the Catechism, papal documents, pastoral letters, writings of Saints – all this and more explain how to understand and apply what the Bible teaches, and all are available on the internet.
 We have no legitimate excuse for being ignorant of the commands of Christ.

 Be honest.
 What are the pope and bishops saying that you’re ignoring?
 It takes courage to examine our faithfulness.

-One of the most dangerous but common ways that many of us have opted-out of Church teachings is by denying the legitimacy of their warnings about climate change and the need to become better stewards of creation.
+One of the most dangerous but common ways that many of us have opted-out of Church teachings is by denying the legitimacy of their warnings about the need to become better stewards of creation.